yeslogic/fathom/book/src/appendix/theory.md

 # Theory

-A formalization of the semantics for type checking and normalizing Pikelet.
+A formalization of the semantics for type checking and normalizing the DDL.

 ## Contents